deostroll/oe-node-red/README.md

 **Node-RED** has been a feature of *oe-cloud* framework for some time now, and it has been widely adopted for its extreme ease of use.
 In order to take advantage of new features introduced in newer versions of Node-RED, like PROJECTS (linking Node-RED flows with Git), we need to be able to upgrade Node-RED easily and seamlessly.
-To this end, Node-RED has been separated from the core *oe-cloud* and it is now an optional "app-list" module for *oe-cloud* based apps.
+To this end, Node-RED has been separated from the core *oe-cloud* and the Node-RED integration with *oe-cloud* is now implemented as an optional "app-list" module for the *oe-cloud*-based app.

 ## About the module
 **oe-node-red** is a meta-package for Node-RED integration with *oe-cloud*, which means that this module is the only dependency required by an